Courage to Care Exhibitions

 In White: Estimated losses

-The third theme outlines actions that made a difference to victims.
+The second theme outlines actions which made a difference to victims.
 The brutal implementation of Nazi policies was meant to subdue local populations and force them into compliance.
 However, they were often met with resistance from people who believed that what was happening was wrong.
 A resistance network developed across the continent.
-At great personal risk members devised countless ways to save lives.
+At great personal risk, members devised countless ways to save lives.

 Visitors are invited to question themselves, “would I have remained a bystander, or would I have taken action?”